amiyapatanaik/z3score-api/README.md

     status is 1 for success or 0 for failure.<br />
     Sleep stages are encoded as: Wake - 0, Stage1 - 1, Stage2 - 2, Stage3 - 3, REM - 5.<br />
     Confidence varies between 0 and 10.
 0 very low confidence, 10 very high confidence.<br />
-    calls_left is the number of hourly API calls left, returned only if successfully.<br />
+    calls_left is the number of hourly API calls left, returned only if successful.<br />
-    epochs_left is the number of daily epochs left, returned only if successfully.<br />
+    epochs_left is the number of daily epochs left, returned only if successful.<br />

 * **Sample Call using CURL:**